- To Do List

 All the housing facilities available to you on campus are described in great detail on the ETSU Housing and Residence Life web page.
 Apply as soon as possible, as housing assignments are made on a first-come-first-served basis.
 Please note, a meal plan is required if you live on campus.

-Move in dates for Fall 2017 are August 25th-27th any time between 9:00 a.m. and 8:00 p.m.
-However, by special arrangement, international students may move in as early as (date to be determined).
-If you wish to take advantage of this, contact the Housing Office in advance.
+Move in dates for Fall 2019 are the Friday, Saturday and Sunday prior to the start of class.
+Students may move in any time between 9:00 a.m. and 8:00 p.m.
+However, by special arrangement, international students may move in a week early.
+If you wish to take advantage of this, contact the Housing Office (email@example.com) 1-6 months in advance.

-Off-campus apartments may rent from $500 - $800 per month and requires deposits for rent, electricity, internet and or telephone connections.
-In addition, setup and monthly fee may be applicable.
+Off-campus apartments may rent from $500 - $800 per month and requires deposits for rent, electricity, internet and/or telephone connections.
+In addition, setup and monthly fee may be applicable and fluctuate.

 The ETSU Housing Office does not provide individual assistance for off-campus housing.
 However, you may find a list of rental/lease units available at this website.
 Please contact the individual advertising the vacancy directly for more information.